agilll/Plethora/CORPUS/README.md

 2.2. changing surfaces forms by named entities

 3. files_t contains the .t files, the result of processing the .w files.
-The result is a list of lists of words (each list is a sentence)
+The result is a list of lists of words (each list represents a sentence)

 3.1. removing punctuation and stopwords